oms9/CS301-Project8/README.md

 ### 4. Data
-The data I am working with for this project is numerical and it takes the form of a set of paramters 30 in total, describing the tumor.
+The data I am working with for this project is numerical and it takes the form of a set of paramters, 30 in total, to describe the tumor.
 These parameters are:

 ```
 radius (mean)